Veltys/Ansible/README.md

 - Some weather MOTD location corrections
 - Temporary (or permanent, maybe) dynamic DNS name changes
 - **Eros** is a server now
-- FIX: More dynamic DNS hosts
+- More dynamic DNS hosts

 ### [0.3.12] - 2023-07-20
 #### Added